-Plural Component Application:

-Prior to introduction into the plural component equipment, the product must be preheated to 70-100°F (21-38°C).
-Perform at least two ratio checks per day and also after any equipment maintenance.
-Apply first coat at 60-200 mils (1.5-5 mm).
-Lighter coats will achieve a smoother finish for higher quality aesthetics.
-Allow material to gel for 15 minutes before backrolling (only if required).
-If backrolling, use solvent resistant mohair rollers.
-Use Carboline Plasite Thinner 19, Thinner 242E or approved equal as rolling solvent to mist down rollers to prevent them from sticking to the material.
-Allow material to cure for approximately 30 minutes (depending upon temperature) between coats.
-Continue building material at 60-200 mils (1.5-5 mm) per coat to specified thickness.
+General Single Component Application: Prior to spraying using single component airless equipment, the material must be preheated to a minimum of 70°F (21°C) to achieve a consistent fan pattern.
+Apply first coat at 60-120 mils (1.5-3 mm).
+Allow material to gel for 20-30 minutes before backrolling (only if required).
+If backrolling, use Plasite Thinner 19, Thinner 242E or approved equal as rolling solvent to mist down rollers to prevent them from sticking to the material.
+Allow material to cure for 4 hours between coats.
+Continue building material at 60-120 mils (1.5-3 mm) per coat to specified thickness.
+Trowel Application: Prior to trowel application, the material must be preheated to a minimum of 70°F (21°C) to achieve a workable consistency.

-Trowel Application:

-Prior to trowel application, the material must be preheated to a minimum of 70°F (21°C) to achieve a workable consistency.
 Once material is mixed, it must be poured out of mass onto a clean table or flat working surface to extend the pot life.
 The material can then be divided into workable amounts.
-Trowel apply first coat at 60-200 mils (1.5-5 mm).
-Allow material to gel for 15 minutes before backrolling (only if required).
-If backrolling, use Carboline Plasite Thinner 19, Thinner 242E or approved equal as rolling solvent to mist down rollers to prevent them from sticking to the material.
-Allow material to set up sufficiently to support the next trowel applied coat.
-This will range between 1-4 hours between coats.
-Continue building material at 60-200 mils (1.5-5 mm) per coat to specified thickness.
+Trowel apply first coat at 60-120 mils (1.5-3 mm).
+Allow material to gel for 20-30 minutes before backrolling (only if required).
+If backrolling, use Plasite Thinner 19, Thinner 242E or approved equal as rolling solvent to mist down rollers to prevent them from sticking to the material to gel for 20-30 minutes before backrolling (only if required).
+If backrolling, use Plasite Thinner 19, Thinner 242E or approved equal as rolling solvent to mist down rollers to prevent them from sticking to the material.
+Allow material to cure for 4 hours between coats.
+Continue building material at 60-120 mils (1.5-3 mm) per coat to specified thickness.
 Avoid using excessive solvent when backrolling as this can lead to solvent entrapment and lengthen the cure time of the material.
 Use solvent moistened rollers to back roll material after each subsequent coat to improve finish and level surface if required.
 Lighter coats will achieve a smoother finish.
 Contact Carboline Technical Service or refer to the product application manual for more detailed information.

-Wet Film Thickness

-Frequent thickness measurements with a wet film gauge are recommended during the application process to ensure uniform thickness.

-Dry Film Thickness

-For recommended methods of thickness determination and tolerances refer to: AWCI Technical Manual 12-B (Standard Practice for the Testing and Inspection of Field Applied Thin Film Intumescent Fire Resistive Materials) or SSPC-PA 2 (The Society for Protective Coatings Paint Application Standard No. 2).
+Wet Film Thickness Frequent thickness measurements with a wet film gauge are recommended during the application process to ensure uniform thickness.
+Dry Film Thickness For recommended methods of thickness determination and tolerances refer to: AWCI Technical Manual 12-B (Standard Practice for the Testing and Inspection of Field Applied Thin Film Intumescent Fire Resistive Materials) or SSPC-PA 2 (The Society for Protective Coatings Paint Application Standard No. 2).